rocketmlhq/rmldnn/README.md

 # Who is this *not* for?

-- Data scientists or developers who are experienced writing deep-learning code and need maximum flexibility to implement their own custom layers, optimizes, loss functions, data loaders, etc.
+- Data scientists or developers who are experienced writing more advanced deep-learning code and need maximum flexibility to implement their own custom layers, optimizes, loss functions, data loaders, etc.

 # Install